 Comparison of Client-Based and Browser-Based Zero Trust Access Connections

-You can configure up to two ways for users to connect to private resources using Zero Trust Access:
+You can configure users to connect to private resources using Zero Trust Access.

 • The Cisco Secure Client is installed on the end-user device.